The Kugoo S1 Pro is the most underrated budget electric scooter of our time.

 The Kugoo S1 Pro has no lock.
-Now, we can’t really take this against it, as all the scooters in the budget range will not include a locking mechanism, and you can also buy a strong lock for a very small sum.
+Now, we can’t take this against it, as most the scooters in the budget range will not include a locking mechanism, and you can also buy a strong lock for a very small sum.
 The best one I’ve found is Via Velo Heavy Duty, you can find it for cheap on Amazon, or you can see my guide on the best locks for electric scooters for some safer and higher-quality options.

 One more tangible issue may be the relative noisiness of the scooter.
 It can be said that this scooter is a bit on the noisier side.

 Another sound-related issue is the horn.
 Well, the horn is average, neither too loud nor too quiet.
-For big, busy cities, however, you may need a louder horn (luckily, the horn can be improved and made louder).
+For big, busy cities, however, you may need a louder horn (luckily, that’s also a very cheap after-market accessory).